 If you would like to remove a tag from an image, click the “Edit” button, click the “×” next to any tag that should be removed, then click the “Save” button.
 Removed tags will still appear but will be greyed out and the confidence level will be set to 0%.

-Image tag generation is a premium feature and is not available for all accounts.
+Image tag generation is an Enterprise feature and is not available for all accounts.
 Contact us if you would like to enable this premium feature for your account.

 Categories are defined by users and can be used to organize your images.
 To add a category, click the “Add” button and then either choose an existing category or click “Add new category” and type a new category.
 Clicking on a category will execute a search for other images in that Source with the same category.